 - The quality of your ideas and work.

-- Your need for a period of research and development and your reasons for applying to this residency programme.
+- Your need for a period of research and development and your reasons for applying to this residency program.

 - Your interest in working within a community of artists.

-Residents receive a £400 (US$610) fee per week and Cove Park’s facilities include self-catering accommodation, a communal meeting space, library, archive, computer suite and a stunning 50-acre site.
+There are no application fees for their residency.
+Residents receive a £400 (US$500) fee per week in addition to the use of Cove Park’s facilities include self-catering accommodation, a communal meeting space, library, archive, computer suite and a stunning 50-acre site.

 ———————————————————–This short documentary was filmed at Cove Park during summer 2010 and features Christos Tsiolkas, Luke Fowler, Deirdre Nelson, Frances Priest and Janice Parker discussing their residencies.

-Writers who don’t meet the application requirements at this stage can still stay at Cove Park.
+Writers who don’t meet the application requirements can still stay at Cove Park.
 Accommodation and studio space is available for hire between September and April by individuals with a creative project.
-A single cube (the self catering individual live/work spaces) costs £50 per night with a two night minimum; double and group rates are also available.
+A single cube (the self catering individual live/work spaces) costs £60 per night with a two night minimum; double and group rates are also available.